 - As Ian Lurie of Portent Inc. says, “Don’t assume a big change [to Amazon’s search algorithm].
 Focus on things you control.
 If you assume an algorithm tweak, you may miss the real problem, and your sales will suffer.”

-- Don’t be afraid of PPC ads, but use them it in a sustainable, growth-promoting way, to promote products that already have healthy click-through and conversion rates, rather than “pumping up” sales on heavily discounted goods to get a quick search-rankings win.
+- Don’t be afraid of PPC ads, but use them in a sustainable, growth-assisting way, to promote products that already have healthy click-through and conversion rates, rather than “pumping up” sales on heavily discounted goods to get a quick search-rankings win.

-- Focus on optimizing listing content for conversion, and less on placing keywords in specific fields, especially with A+ and Enhanced Brand Content, which don’t appear to be indexed currently.
+- Focus on optimizing the content on your listings for conversion, and less on placing keywords in specific fields, especially with A+ and Enhanced Brand Content, which Amazon doesn’t appear to be indexing currently.